digitalinteraction/deconf-api-toolkit/DEVELOPMENT.md

 - use `example.com` for domains and email addresses
 - use `http://localhost:3000` as the server url
-  - TODO this might be better as an `example.com`
 - use `http://localhost:8080` as the client url
-  - TODO this might be better as an `example.com`
 - `jess@exmaple.com` is used for an interpreter
 - `tim@exmaple.com` is used for new registrations
 - `lisa@exmaple.com` is used for listening to interpretation